 Before we move onto

-We saw early in the tutorial that Setanta supports addition, multiplication, subtraction and division (using +
+We saw early in the tutorial that Setanta supports addition, multiplication, subtraction and division (using +, *, - and /).
+Setanta supports more useful operators and actions to make calculations easier!

 The modulo operator (%) is an operator you might not be familiar with, but it’s extremely useful.